 Etobicoke is a growing community of over 345,000 people, with many one-of-a-kind neighbourhoods.
-Get to know the area better here.
+If you dream of living in Etobicoke, get to know the area better here.

 This prestigious neighbourhood features highly-coveted real estate and sought after schools.
 With its access to Bloor Street West, eclectic shops and small produce markets that spill out onto the street, it attracts a lot of foot traffic.
 There are also many neighbourhood events throughout the year — be sure to catch the Bloor West Street Festival and the Toronto Ukrainian Festival.